sravittxof/react-declarative-programming/README.md

 This is us interacting in a **declarative** programming manner with React!
 We neither told it what to explicitly add/delete from the DOM when we wanted something changed, nor did we tell it how to go about changing the DOM.

 Doesn't a declarative world sound nice?
 It does to me!
 We can trust the computer to do what its supposed to in an efficient manner.
 More and more of the _how to do something_ can be abstracted away from us.
 Perhaps one day, we won't need to think about how to get anything we want.
-Instead, computers will make _all of our decisions for us!_ We won't even need brains anymore!
+Instead, computers will make _all of our decisions for us!_

 ## The bee's knees
 So, why is this so great? **Declarative programming** allows us to focus on what our application should look like — as opposed to being concerned with manually updating DOM, adding and removing classes, and so on.
 That stuff is all done for us in React: we just tell React what the end result should be.
 It'll do the heavy lifting for us.